bananaml/potassium/README.md

 ### Stability Notes:
 - This is a v0 release using SemVer, and is not stable; the interface may change at any time.
 Be sure to lock your versions!
-- If deploying to Banana, Potassium apps currently won't receive [fast boot optimizations](https://docs.banana.dev/banana-docs/core-concepts/build-system).
-This will be added within a few days.

 ---